ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/fvps-on-macos.md

 multitool_install_part: false   # Set to true if a sub-page of a multi-page article, else false
 layout: installtoolsall         # DO NOT MODIFY.
 Always true for tool install articles
 ---
-This guide is intended to get you up and running with the [Arm Virtual Hardware (AVH) Fixed Virtual Platforms (FVPs)](https://www.arm.com/products/development-tools/simulation/virtual-hardware) on MacOS.
+This guide is intended to get you up and running with the [Arm Virtual Hardware (AVH) Fixed Virtual Platforms (FVPs)](https://www.arm.com/products/development-tools/simulation/virtual-hardware) on macOS.
 For a thorough review of all options, refer to the official documentation.

 ## Prerequisites